Flat Fee Landlord

 Why Pre-Screening Saves Time and Risk

-Every showing you conduct takes your time — travel, the showing itself, follow-up.
-When you show the property to applicants who would never qualify (wrong move-in date, income below requirement, six occupants for a two-bedroom), you're spending that time unproductively.
+Every showing you conduct takes your time - travel, the showing itself, follow-up.
+When you show the property to applicants who would never qualify (wrong move-in date, income below requirement, six occupants for a two-bedroom), you are spending that time unproductively.
 Pre-screening lets you invest showing time only in applicants who have a realistic chance of qualifying.

 What to Ask Before Scheduling a Showing